Makiki Towers

 No analysis available

-There are explicit statements that the building is fully insured, including an all-caps remark saying "THIS BUILDING IS FULLY INSURED!"
-Another listing also says "100% Hurricane Insured," reinforcing the same conclusion.
-This is strong direct evidence for walls-in/full building insurance coverage.
+The remarks clearly state the building is fully insured, including an all-caps confirmation.
+This is direct evidence for walls-in/full building insurance coverage.

 No analysis available